-A. Based on the building leadership team's analysis, what are the barriers your school faces with non-assessment related issues?
-Current: Last year 33.5% of our students were chronically absent.
+Section 9: Other Data Response Description A. Based on the building leadership team's analysis, what are the barriers your school faces with non-assessment related issues?
+Current: Last year 19.38% of our students were chronically absent.
 Like most other districts around the nation, we are also dealing with a sharp rise in social-emotional issues with students since the COVID pandemic.
 When a student isn't at school, it is impossible to ensure they have the adequate skills necessary to have success in school.
 When a student has social-emotional issues, it can often lead to distractions within the classroom or force a student to be removed from the room, which again leads to academic loss.
 The increase in student mental health concerns, along with the other issues mentioned above, has led to an increase in demands on staff and in turn, has impacted staff mental health.
+Teachers have also seen their stress levels go up due to issues like staff shortages.
+It is extra work for a teacher to be gone and prepare for a sub, and subs are scarce and are often not as reliable as a full time classroom teacher.
 Additionally, because of all of the job demands, we are seeing fewer students graduate from state colleges with an education degree.
 This makes it difficult to fill existing positions.
 Also, despite having more ways than ever to communicate, we have struggled to engage and involve some of our parents.
+We would benefit from having more parenting classes in the community, especially for families that have students who are acting out at school and at home.
 1. Can these be achieved with additional resources?
-Yes 2.
-Why or why not?
-Desired: Having additional staff to work with students who are having social-emotional concerns would help these students remain in class more often and decrease interruptions in the classroom.
-With additional staff, we would be able to increase the capacity of our after-school program, and time to the school day, for students who are chronically absent or missing critical skills.
-B. Additional building unique items:
+Yes 0